kawa-kokosowa/sappho/CONTRIBUTING.md

 We want to leave your workflow up to you, and not overload you with constraints.

+## Code Philosophy

+  * You are not allowed to import other modules from the Sappho package.
+  * Your code should be very transparent to the fact that we're using pygame, that means inherit native pygame objects where possible (like surfaces and sprites) and return pygame or builtin Python objects.
+This is "loose coupling."
+  * Other developers should not have to read about your module, as possible.
+To be truly transparent, using Sappho should be completely intuitive to a pygame developer.
+  * Simplicity and readability first
+  * Consistency
+  * Fully documented (docstrings at least)

 ## Quality Checklist

 Before making a pull request you should go through